The North Face Vault vs Jester Comparison and Review

 The Rush 72 has a host of easily accessible compartments such as:

-The Rush 72 is easily the best tactical backpack for the money.
+The Rush 72 is easily the best survival backpack for the money.
 A combination of extremely high build quality, simple to use storage compartments and great weight distribution make it the top rated tactical bag.

 The BFM from Camelbak is a purpose built hydration pack for military use.
 It holds a large 3 liter water bag which is considerably more than the majority of tactical packs out there.